 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Your Company is committed to creating and maintaining a healthy working environmentthat enables employees to work without fear of prejudice gender bias and sexualharassment.
-The Company believes that all employeeshave a right to be treated withrespect and dignity and has zero tolerance towards violations of its Code of Conduct ingeneral and its sexual harassment policy in particular.
-During the year no complaintunder the sexual harassment policy has been received by the Compliance Committee.
+Your Company is committed to create and sustain a positive workplace environment freefrom discrimination and harassment of any nature.
+The Company believes that all employeeshave a right to be treated with respect and dignity and has zero tolerance towardsviolations of its Code of Conduct in general and its sexual harassment policy inparticular.
+The Company has constituted an Internal Complaints Committee ("ICC")under the Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal)Act 2013.
+During the year no complaint under the sexual harassment policy has beenreceived by the Company.

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO ANDENVIRONMENT
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO AND

 PARTICULARS OF EMPLOYEES

-The Company has not accepted any public deposits and as such no amount on account ofprincipal or interest on public deposits was outstanding as on the date of the balancesheet.
+The Company has not accepted any public deposits and as such no amount on account ofprincipal or interest on public deposits were outstanding as on the date of the balancesheet.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL